awsdocs/aws-storagegateway-user-guide/doc_source/EC2GatewayTroubleshooting.md

 1. Type **h** to open the **AVAILABLE COMMANDS** window\.

+1.
-1. In the **AVAILABLE COMMANDS** window, type **open\-support\-channel** to connect to customer support for AWS Storage Gateway\.
+   + If you gateway is using a public endpoint, in the **AVAILABLE COMMANDS** window, type **open\-support\-channel** to connect to customer support for AWS Storage Gateway\.
+You must allow TCP port 22 to initiate a support channel to AWS\.
+When you connect to customer support, Storage Gateway assigns you a support number\.
+Make a note of your support number\.
+   + If you gateway is using a VPC endpoint, in the **AVAILABLE COMMANDS** window, type **open\-support\-channel**, If your gateway is not activated, provide the *VPC endpoint or IP address* to connect to customer support for AWS Storage Gateway\.
 You must allow TCP port 22 to initiate a support channel to AWS\.
 When you connect to customer support, Storage Gateway assigns you a support number\.
 Make a note of your support number\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/EC2-assign-service-number.png)
 **Note**
 The channel number is not a Transmission Control Protocol/User Datagram Protocol \(TCP/UDP\) port number\.
 Instead, the gateway makes a Secure Shell \(SSH\) \(TCP 22\) connection to Storage Gateway servers and provides the support channel for the connection\.